napari/napari.github.io/fundamentals/image.md

 Note in this example how we passed the colormap keyword argument as a tuple containing both a name for our new custom colormap and the colormap itself.
 If we had only passed the colormap it would have been given a default name.

-The named colormap now appears in the dropdown menu along side a little thumbnail of the full range of the colormap.
+The named colormap now appears in the dropdown menu alongside a little thumbnail of the full range of the colormap.

 ## adjusting contrast limits